GenesisFR/HowToBecomeGoodAtShooters/README.md

 - not detonating a Burn/EMP sticky on a target will automatically reapply the corresponding status effect upon expiration if the status effect expires before the sticky duration (subsequent statuses will be about 33% shorter than the previous status, based on the initial status duration)
 - when you're standing or on the move, aiming with your weapon prior to double-tapping it will make it easier lining up your shot
 - you can proc In Sync by shooting it at a distance further than 100m (like the sky)
+##### Burn
+- targets won't burn immediately on impact so you should wait one second before detonating it when using Eclipse
 ##### EMP
 - its damage on robotics is only increased by skill damage